Notice: This page requires JavaScript to function properly.

 copy

-Basic formatting with f-strings
+Basic Formatting with f-strings

 An f-string evaluates expressions inside {} and inserts the result.
 It's concise and handles type conversion automatically.

-name = "Ada" tasks = 3 print(f"{name} completed {tasks} tasks.") # "Ada completed 3 tasks."
+# Displaying a progress message for a team member name = "Ada" tasks = 3 print(f"{name} completed {tasks} tasks.") # "Ada completed 3 tasks."

 copy